-As a reminder to immigrant communities, the National Immigration Law Center released a helpful guide which explains what individuals should do if they encounter law enforcement or Immigration and Customs Enforcement (ICE) officials.
+As a reminder to immigrant communities, the National Immigration Law Center released a helpful guide this week which explains what individuals should do if they encounter law enforcement or Immigration and Customs Enforcement (ICE) officials.

 The reminders include:

 - You have the right to remain silent.
 You may refuse to speak to immigration officers.

 - Do not open your door (ICE must have a warrant signed by a judge to enter).